RSE-Sheffield/sssurvey/presentation.md

 ::: incremental

 * Data anonymised manually.
-* Cleaned and annotated using Python scripts (with some manual decision).
+* Cleaned and annotated using Python scripts (with some manual decisions).
 * Plotted charts using Jupyter notebook.
 * Presentation and report written in markdown.
 * Outputs built using pandoc / GitHub actions.